NareshBhokre/E-Online-Store-Database-SQL/README.md

-# Write SQL queries to handle customer orders.
+# SQL queries to handle customer orders.

 1. All customer orders, along with the customer and payment information: